-Course Objectives and intent of the course are that successful students should be able to:
+Course Objectives and intent of the course are that successful students will:

-- Explain the organization of the human body and anatomical terminology - Explain the chemical basis of life, cell structure and organization. - Explain the processes of osmosis and diffusion. - Explain the integumentary system. - Explain the characteristics of the four tissue types
+- Understand the organization of the human body and anatomical terminology - Understand the chemical basis of life, cell structure and organization - Understand the characteristics of the four tissue types. - Understand the organization and function of the skeletal system.

-- Explain the organization and function of the skeletal system. - Be able to identify the bones of the axial body. - Be able to identify the bones of the appendicular body. - Preform an exploratory dissection and locate various structures within the rat model - Understand the organization and function of the circulatory system, including tracing the path of blood through the heart.
+- Be able to identify the bones of the body. - Be able to identify the major muscles found in the body. - Understand the organization and function of the circulatory system, including tracing the path of blood through the heart. - Understand the organization and function of the lymphatic system and its role in the immune system. - Understand the inner workings of the immune system and the function of the different cell types. - Understand the organization and function of the respiratory system.

-Purpose/Detailed Description of the Course:
+Detailed Description of the Course:

-A printer is required for the labs.
 Labs will vary.
 Some will consist primarily of material intended to introduce you to the structure and function of organs and/or organ systems.
-These will be "dry" labs, written exercises in which you will complete online quiz-like activities that will be computer-graded.
+These will be "dry" labs, written exercises in which you will complete online quiz-like activities that will be computergraded.
 Quizzes may also include "essay-type" questions.
 Dissections or "wet" Labs may require Lab Reports, Lab Quizzes, or both.
 Where required, Lab Reports must be completed and submitted with required photos to the digital drop box.
 There may also be long-answer questions or data tables, which you will complete and include in the online report.
 Some labs will use materials found within the home, and there will be a white rat, pig heart included in the lab kit you must purchase, which will be dissected.
 For labs, which would normally involve microscopy, the digital images will be provided, with procedures modified to concentrate on interpretation of the visual information.
 Lab quizzes may be part of some labs, and when labs are completed, the quiz must be taken.
 Both labs and lab quizzes have the same due dates/times.
 So waiting until the last minute will NOT work for you!!!
 You will need to finish the lab early so that you can take the lab quiz that may follow.
 A scoring guide or rubric may be provided for each wet lab, which will help you to understand what is expected in the lab report, and to do well in the lab.
 The rubric should be reviewed before completing the lab procedure.
 It is essential that you follow procedures carefully, submit all required photograph in which all required structures are clearly visible, and answer all parts of all questions.